theirc/airbel/src/_projects/transforming-treatment-for-acute-malnutrition.md

       evidence generation, implementation, and innovation.
   - date: 2020-12-31 00:00:00
     title: >-
-      We published research in peer-reviewed journals, contributing to our evidence base.
+      Published  research in peer-reviewed journals, contributing to our evidence base.
     link:
     link_title: